ZackAkil/robo-videographer-app/README.md

 - [x] Get frame in RGB
 - [x] Run simple TensorFlow model
 - [x] Export keras as tf graph for android
-- [ ] Embed simple Tf model in android app
+- [x] Embed simple Tf model in android app
+- [ ] Calculate and feed delta image on android app
+- [ ] Modualirse code on android app
 - [ ] Control arduino with output from tensorflow model
 - [ ] Optimise TF model
+- [ ] Find a way to use the optimised for inference model on android

 ## Notes
 Use native android (work thorugh this https://developer.android.com/training/index.html)